Selenidze/PythonGames/README.md

 # README #

 This README describes how to work with the ***PythonGames*** repository.
+The code was taken from [Invent Your Own Computer Games with Python, 4th Edition](https://inventwithpython.com/invent4thed/) book.

 ### What is this repository for? ###